pylons-of-light/game-projects/README.md

 Various games worked on with a small team in Spring 2015 at The College of Saint Rose.

-Developers:
-Rains Jordan
-Kevin Viglucci
-Justin Stoddard
-Yaqing Xie
+Developers: Rains Jordan, Kevin Viglucci, Justin Stoddard, Yaqing Xie